 Some resorts have closings when the weather gets too warm.
 Be sure you check the resort website before planning your trip.

-Ski, Snowboard, and Snow Tube in North Carolina
+Ski, Snowboard, and Snow Tube: North Carolina

 Looking for the closest ski slopes to Greenville, SC?
 The ski resorts and slopes in Western North Carolina are nearest to Greenville, SC.
 You’ll find several options in the Asheville, Hendersonville, and Sapphire Valley areas.
 Here are the nearest ski slopes to Upstate, SC.